dedeco/lstm-walk-forward-validation/README.md

 ```

-2. A csv file (test prediction dataset) will be generate for every model (ex: plot_results_4_8.csv) and plot a graph (open a windows browser) for every model show the results.
+2. A csv file (test prediction dataset) will be generate for every model (ex: plot_results_4_8.csv) and plot a graph (open a window browser) for every model show the results.